 In addition to metric questions, add more question types to suit your requirements.
 SoGoSurvey CX provides a wide range of question types suitable for drilling down on other details you may want to understand.
 These question types include the following:

-Percentage: This format requires the participant to enter a valid number.
-You can also restrict answers to be within a given range, or choose to apply a percentage symbol with the check box provided.
+- Percentage: This format requires the participant to enter a valid number.
+You can also restrict answers to be within a given range.

-You may also include ‘None of the above’ as an answer option in Multiple Select Check Box or Multiple Select List Box questions.
+You may also include ‘None of the above’ as an answer option in Check Box or List Box questions.
 Use this option when it is possible that none of the answer options apply to the participant.
 A participant cannot select this option and any other answer option.
 If you like, you may also choose to change the text for this answer option.

 - Numeric Rating Scale: